Thapelo-Thabe/ST10522680_PROG5121_Part1/README.md

 - The third class, is named "Login.java" class.
 Its main purpose is to check if the all the methods from "Logic.java" work effectively without any errors.

 ---
-## Features
+## Features:
 ### Username Vaildation
-Vaildates, if the method inputed matches with the required methods
+Vaildates, if the data inputed matches with the required method

 ### Password Vaildation
-Vaildates, if the method inputed matches with the required methods
+Vaildates, if the data inputed matches with the required method

 ### Phone number Vaildation
-Vaildates, if the method inputed matches with the required methods
+Vaildates, if the data inputed matches with the required method
 ---